robhillman97/CPD_Git_intro/notes/group_activity.md

 - Any merged branch can be safely deleted, there is no need to clutter up the remote with old branches (also you are less likely to have multiple developers pick the same branch name for their work if there are fewer branches on the remote repo).

 ### **Note**
 With this workflow, every developer is working on **different** branches.
 If multiple people are working on a single feature they should create a branch for the feature, and **each** branch off of that new feature branch.
 They can both make PRs into/rebase onto the feature branch.
 Once the feature is done a new PR that brings it into the `main` branch should be made.
-As everyone is on a independent branch merge conflicts only happen at the rebase stages, rather than on pulls or pushes.
+As everyone is on an independent branch merge conflicts only happen at the rebase stages, rather than on pulls or pushes.

 ## Writing better commit messages